 - Cooling the environment through evaporation

-- Watering the vegetation above the system through capillary rise
+- No pumping required by irrigating vegetation above the system using capillary rise

 Functionality of the capillary rise